 Delivering greater flexibility

 The Academy of Medical Royal Colleges, the BMA, the General Medical Council, NHS Employers, NHS Improvement and the RCEM have expressed their support for piloting this approach to flexibility.
-We will work with partners to develop a detailed and robust evaluation process, before making further recommendations based on the pilot’s outcomes.
+We are working with partners to develop a detailed and robust evaluation process, before making further recommendations based on the pilot’s outcomes.